adamskopl/blog/20200421/README.md

 be more explanatory.
 Such code can be understood, but requires focused analysis.
 Its readability can be achieved by code refactoring.

 But there's also another type of non readable code.
-It's a code that **failed to explain what it does**.
+It's a code that **fails to explain what it does**.

-## Unit tests as documentation?
+## Reasons

 From some time I'm quite sceptic about the statement, that "one of the benefits of unit tests is code documentation".
 That "if you don't know 'whats' and 'whys'